IBM/knative101-eventing/step2/README.md

 ## 3. Create a Trigger to add a subscriber to default broker

 A Trigger represents a desire to subscribe to events from a specific Broker.
-We create a Trigger to have Knative service `event-display` to subscribe to the events sent to default Broker.
+We will now create a Trigger to have the Knative service `event-display` to subscribe to the events sent to default Broker.

 Look at the content of `trigger1.yaml`, which describe a definition of a Trigger:
 ```text